intel/hexl/README.md

 Independently of the parallel depth value the recursive parallelization will be limited by the total number of threads in the thread pool.

-**Note**, NTT's recursive parallelization is controlled differently than loop parallelization as the performance of both do not scale the same.
+**Note**, NTT's recursive parallelization is controlled separately of loop parallelization as the performance of both methods do not scale the same.

 # Community Adoption